Bringing a new cat into the household raises the question of how to introduce a cat to a dog or a cat to another cat.

 #1 Get the cat settled in

-Before you begin introducing Rover to Kitty, allow Kitty enough time to settle in your house.
+Before you begin introducing Rover to Kitty, allow Kitty enough time to settle into your house.

 Kitty is already stressed enough by the sudden change in her environment, so it’s a horrible idea to bring Rover into the picture.

-- Keep Kitty confined in one room with everything she needs – litter box, food, and water bowls.
-Your bedroom is an excellent choice or another place where Rover doesn’t have access.
+- Keep Kitty confined in one room with everything she needs—a litter box, food, and water bowls.
+Your bedroom is an excellent choice, or another place where Rover doesn’t have access.